Blog Header Logo

 • Foamy Water: Soft water increases the likelihood of issues with pool water foam.
 In addition to balancing Calcium Hardness, there are a few other ways you can combat foamy pool water.

-How to Raise Calcium Hardness in Your Pool
+How to raise Calcium Hardness in your pool

 If you discover the Calcium Hardness level is below 200 ppm after testing, you will need to raise the level.
 Thankfully, raising the Calcium Hardness levels in your pool is fairly simple.
 To do so, you will need calcium chloride, also known as hardness increaser, or Leslie's Hardness Plus.
 Follow the dosing instructions carefully to ensure you add the right amount to your pool water.